LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 When you have signs and symptoms of mercury poisoning or have been exposed to mercury; to monitor occupational exposure to mercury

-A blood sample drawn from a vein in your arm and/or a urine collection
+A blood sample drawn from a vein in your arm and/or a random or 24-hour urine sample may be collected.
+Rarely, another sample such as hair, breast milk, or nails may be tested.

-To test for the various forms of mercury [see What is being tested?], more than one type of sample may be collected and tested.
+To test for the various forms of mercury, more than one type of sample may be collected and tested.

 Other general laboratory tests may be used to help evaluate the health of various organ systems in someone who has been exposed or thought to be exposed to toxic levels of mercury.
 Some examples include a comprehensive metabolic panel (CMP) and a complete blood count (CBC).